WebAssembly/wasi-keyvalue/wit/keyvalue.md

 #### <a name="get">`get: func`</a>

 Get the value associated with the key in the bucket.
-It returns a payload that can be consumed to get the value.
+It returns a incoming-value that can be consumed to get the value.

 If the key does not exist in the bucket, it returns an error.